tusharmaurya/starling-cop290/README.md

 # Boids

-This project tries to simulate Starling murmeration.
+This project tries to simulate Starling murmuration.
 We simulated them using boids in 2D plane.
 The basic rules it follows are:

    Separation: steer to avoid crowding local flockmates
    Alignment: steer towards the average heading of local flockmates